 - 1. How you located the item.
 If you found it on the internet, include the website address and the search engine you used to find it. - 2.
 A very short abstract (2-3 sentences) of the content. - 3.
-A paragraph about what this particular item added to your understanding of the role of houses and homes in American culture.
+A paragraph or two explaining what a consideration of this particular item added to your understanding of the role of houses and homes in American culture.

 I want you to get to know each other and to feel comfortable collaborating with each other and with learning from each other.
-To that end, I plan to publish a copy of the class roster, as I have it, to the website once the roster settles down.
-If you would like to share an e-mail address with your classmates let me know in a note to me at amst100@verizon.net and I'll take care of those housekeeping chores.
+To that end, I encourage you to use the class roster on the Blackboard website, and to feel free to e-mail each other.
+If I decide to use some small group exercises, I'll set these up on Blackboard, as well.